 Now, Lake Travis spans across 18,000 acres (impressive, right?) and is chock-full of lots of fun outdoorsy stuff, too.

 Once here, you can actually book a place to stay by the lake so if you’re looking for a change of pace from city life, you know where to go.

 It’s one of the best things to do in Austin if you fancy leaving the city limits for a little while.

 This museum is located at the University of Texas Austin campus is one of the largest university art museums in the United States.
 It really is one of the best things to do in Austin for art-lovers.

 Suffice to say, it’s the perfect spot to unleash the inner culture-vulture.
 That being said, if you’re not into your art, you might wanna give this stop a side-step!

 4.)
 Explore Hippie Hollow Park

-“Keep Austin Weird” is a mantra you’ll see plastered shirts and bumper stickers everywhere you go.
+“Keep Austin Weird” is a mantra you’ll see plastered on shirts and bumper stickers everywhere you go.

 5.)
 Party around 6th Street

-It’s an all-rounder type of area and one of the best things to do in Austin in day or evening.
+It’s an all-rounder type of area and one of the best things to do in Austin during the day or evening.